-ADO 8: Make responsible decisions in personal and professional contexts
+ADO 8: Make responsible decisions in personal and professional contexts contributions to group success Program courses meet this requirement.

-ADO 9: Work productively with others, recognizing individual contributions to group success
+ADO 9: Work productively with others, recognizing individual

 ADO 10: Understand and respect the diversity and interdependence of the world's peoples and cultures.
+Program courses meet this requirement.